z4f1r0v/zafirov.me/content/posts/journey_xmas_eu.md

 draft: false
 ---

 This year I decided that instead of making my regular 3 hour plane trip towards home for Christmas, I will instead join some friends for a road trip through the old continent.
 I did that with the clear understanding that it will take 3 days - of which the majority would be spent into the confined space of a car.
-Yes, it does seem counterintuitive since:
+Yes, it does seem counter-intuitive since:

 - it doesn't get you from point A to point B that fast
 - and it's holiday season